GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 not work as intended.
 The response contains debug logs that may point out issues with the code owner configuration.

+This REST endpoint is available as a
+[Self Service](@URL@/x/code-owners/check-code-owner) so that users can easily inspect issues with code ownerships.

 #### Request

 ```